polimi-ispl/deep_prior_interpolation/README.md

 # Unsupervised 3D Seismic Data Reconstruction Based On Deep Prior

-This reposittory contains codes and examples of the related paper submitted to IEEE Geoscience and Remote Sensing Letters (id.
+This repository contains codes and examples of the related paper submitted to IEEE Geoscience and Remote Sensing Letters (id.
 GRSL-00712-2020).

 #### Authors